Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You have adopted your bird features to improve your vision, granting you the following benefits:
+You have adopted your bird features to improve your vision.

 * You have advantage on Wisdom (Perception) checks that rely on sight.
 * In conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 2 feet across.